-Mobile, globally linked and dynamic IT systems represent a further major area of focus of our IT practice, which includes preparing cloud and ASP agreements.
-We handle drafting and elaboration of related service level agreements and we assist clients in preparing and updating software and hardware distribution agreements, software licensing and software generation agreements.
-Büsing Müffelmann & Theye also has extensive experience with maintenance and support agreements in the IT sector.
+Location-independent, globally networked, dynamic IT represents a further focus within our IT consultancy.
+BMT takes over the design of cloud and ASP contracts.
+We take care of the development of the corresponding service level agreements and are also comprehensively available for the creation and maintenance of software and hardware distribution agreements, software licensing and software production agreements.
+Büsing Müffelmann & Theye also has extensive experience in maintenance and support contracts.

 IT outsourcing and business process outsourcing

-Business process outsourcing is a further area in which the law firm has a wealth of experience to draw upon, for example in the interbank sector (securities settlement, portfolio management, etc.) and the HR sector (payroll, recruiting, etc.).
-We also provide our clients with comprehensive support on benchmarking projects.
+We can also draw on well-founded legal practice in business process outsourcing, for example in outsourcing in the interbank sector (securities settlement, custody etc.) as well as in the HR sector (Payroll, recruiting etc.).
+We also provide our clients with comprehensive support in benchmarking projects.